Sovereign-Labs/sovereign-book/src/3-1-implementing-a-module.md

 # Anatomy of a Module

-In the quickstart, you integrated and interacted with the pre-built `ValueSetter` module.
-Now, we'll dissect what makes a module tick by taking a deeper look at the core components and design patterns you'll use to build your own.

-Understanding these concepts in detail is the key to unlocking the full power of the Sovereign SDK.
-This chapter is the primary conceptual reference for module development.
-We will explore a complete, production-ready version of the `ValueSetter` module, breaking it down piece by piece.
+As we begin our journey into building a production-ready module, the first step is to understand the two most important architectural concepts in the Sovereign SDK: the **Runtime** and its **Modules**.

+### Runtime vs. Modules

+The **runtime** is the orchestrator of your rollup.
+It receives transactions, deserializes them, and routes them to the appropriate modules for execution.
+Think of it as the central nervous system that connects all your application logic.
+The `Runtime` struct you define in your rollup code is what specifies which modules are included.

+**Modules**, on the other hand, contain the actual, isolated business-logic.
+Each module manages its own state and defines the specific actions (called "call messages") that users can perform.
+In our case, `ValueSetter` is a module.
+When a user wants to interact with it, they send a `CallMessage` targeting the `value_setter` module, and the runtime ensures it gets delivered and executed atomically.

+Now that we understand this high-level structure, let's dissect the production-ready version of the `ValueSetter` module piece by piece.

 ---